porchsal/scheduler/README.md

 Install dependencies with `npm install`.

-[Download](https://github.com/Don-Stevenson/scheduler-api) the Server API with instructions to setup Running Webpack Development Server with
+[Download](https://github.com/Don-Stevenson/scheduler-api) the Server API with instructions to setup, Scheduler API will run on (http://localhost:8003/)

+Running Webpack Development Server with
 ```sh
 npm start